lr619/PublicBlockFund/README.md

 You can now terminate all your terminals since we no longer need to run our own local blockchain or wallet.
 Everything lives on testnet!

+Let's try out our application on testnet:

-> Run `npm run dev` to start your application in a terminal.
+1. Run `npm run dev` to start your application in a terminal.

-> On http://localhost:3000/, click "connect" and log in to your Blocto or Lilico wallet, making sure to copy the address you log in with.
+2. On http://localhost:3000/, click "connect" and log in to your Blocto or Lilico wallet, making sure to copy the address you log in with.

-> Join the DAO and run the transaction.
+3. Join the DAO and run the transaction.
 Wait ~30 seconds and then refresh the page.
 You should now be in the DAO.

-> Create a new proposal, same as before.
+4. Create a new proposal, same as before.

-> To obtain tokens, run `npm run mint [THE ADDRESS YOU COPIED ABOVE] [AMOUNT OF TOKENS]` like we did in Checkpoint 6.
+5. To obtain tokens, run `npm run mint [THE ADDRESS YOU COPIED IN STEP 2] [AMOUNT OF TOKENS]` like we did in Checkpoint 6.

-> In your terminal, you should see a printed "Transaction Id".
+6. In your terminal, you should see a printed "Transaction Id".
 If you go to [Testnet Flowscan](https://testnet.flowscan.org/) and paste in that Transaction Id, you should see information about that minting transaction.

-> Attempt to vote in your proposal.
+7. Attempt to vote in your proposal.

 ---